Amaanlegend/Digital-Integrity-Deepfake-Detection/README.md

 This project addresses the challenge of detecting deepfake content in videos and images by utilizing machine learning and AI models to preserve digital trust and security.

-📜 Overview
+📜 Overview:
 This project focuses on identifying and detecting deepfake media to ensure digital integrity.
 The system is designed to handle images, videos, and live streams by leveraging advanced machine learning models and cloud computing.

-⭐️ Key Features
+⭐️ Key Features:
 • Deepfake Detection: Identifies deepfake content in images and videos using state-of-the-art deep learning models.
 • Confidence Scoring: Provides a confidence score to indicate how likely the media is real or fake.
 • User-Friendly Interface: An intuitive dashboard for easy navigation and real-time updates.
 • AWS Integration: Efficiently handles large volumes of media content using the power of cloud computing.

-🏗️ Project Architecture
+🏗️ Project Architecture:
 1. Data Input: Accepts images, videos, and live streams.
 2. Deepfake Detection Model: Utilizes pre-trained models, including those from the DFDC dataset.
 3. Result Visualization: Outputs a confidence score and flags suspicious content.
 4. Scalable Backend: Powered by AWS for seamless media processing.

-🚀 Installation
+🚀 Installation:
 Follow these steps to set up the project locally:

 1. Clone the repository: